 Nichols Family Endowed Scholarship in Forestry

 To honor his passion for forestry and to give back to his alma mater, Ken Nichols established a scholarship for forestry students in 1997.
-After gaining experience at forest products corporations such as Buckeye and MacMillan Bloedel in the United Sates and Canada, Nichols joined Champion International in 1972 where he rose to Vice-Chairman and Executive Officer during his 28-year tenure.
-Ken and his wife, Joanna, retired back to his home place near Selma in2001.
+After gaining experience at forest products corporations such as Buckeye and MacMillan Bloedel in the United States and Canada, Nichols joined Champion International in 1972, where he rose to Vice-Chairman and Executive Officer during his 28-year tenure.
+Ken and his wife, Joanna, retired back in his home place near Selma in 2001.

 Allen M. Pearson Endowed Scholarship

-The Allen Pearson Endowed Scholarship was established in his memory by his daughter Ann Pearson.
-Mr. Pearson graduated with a B.S. in 1931 from Alabama Polytechnic University.
-He also received an M.S. at Iowa State University and a Ph.D. from the University of Delaware.
-Mr. Pearson had a long career in extension and teaching at Auburn University and co-wrote Alabama’s first brochure on doves after pioneering banding studies as part of API’s Cooperative Research Unit.
+Dr. Allen M. Pearson received his B.S. from Alabama Polytechnic Institute in 1931, his M.S. from Iowa State University in 1932, and a Ph.D. in Entomology from the University of Delaware in 1936.
+Dr. Pearson had a long career in extension and teaching at Auburn University and co-wrote Alabama’s first brochure on doves after pioneering banding studies as part of API’s Cooperative Research Unit.
 He was a charter member of the Alabama Chapter of the Wildlife Society.
+This scholarship was established in his memory by his daughter, Ann Pearson.

 Henry and Elizabeth Posey Endowed Scholarship in Forestry and Wildlife

 Dr. Henry Posey was a well-respected faculty member who served as a professor of forestry from 1950-1978.
 He is remembered mostly for his work with students.
-In addition to being the academic advisor and personal confidante to most of the students who graduated in forestry during his tenure, Professor Posey also served as faculty advisor to the local chapter of Xi Sigma Pi, the national forestry honorary.
-Professor Posey served as National Forester (president) of Xi Sigma Pi from 1964-1966.
-Professor Posey and his wife, Elizabeth, remembered the students in their estate plans by endowing this scholarship.
+In addition to being the academic advisor and personal confidante to most of the students who graduated in forestry during his tenure, Posey also served as faculty advisor to the local chapter of Xi Sigma Pi, the national forestry honor society and as a national forester (president) of Xi Sigma Pi from 1964-66.
+This scholarship supports outstanding students in forestry.

 Resource Management Service Annual Scholarship

 In order to increase the level of diversity in the forest industry, Resource Management Service has created this scholarship to alleviate the financial burden of pursuing a college education.
 In 1950, John M. Bradley, a young Yale University graduate, partnered with Harry E. Murphy, a graduate of Pennsylvania State University, to create Resource Management Service.
 From its beginnings as a consulting firm to private landowners, RMS capitalized on changing industry dynamics and proved itself as an important timberland management and acquisitions firm.
-By advancing the state of the art in timberland investment management, RMS has grown into an accomplished global firm with assets under management on four continents-North and South America, Asia, and Oceania-while remaining a private, employee-owned company.
+By advancing the state of the art in timberland investment management, RMS has grown into an accomplished global firm with assets under management in North and South America, Asia and Oceania, while remaining a private, employee-owned company.

 James W. Richardson Endowed Scholarship in Forestry

-The Rooke Family Scholarship in Forestry was created in 2007 by Ben M. Rooke, Jr. and Diane Rooke of Albertville, AL to honor their Rooke family name.
+The Rooke Family Scholarship in Forestry was created in 2008 by Ben M. Rooke, Jr. and Diane Rooke to honor their Rooke family name.
 Rooke graduates of Auburn University include: Ben M. Rooke, Jr. ‘65/Forestry Management, Angelia Rooke Michell ’96/Management Information, Ben M. Rooke III ‘92/Building Science, Matthew G. Rooke ‘08/Exercise Science, Kenny A. Rooke ‘70/Aerospace Engineering and Sharon Henderson Rooke ‘69/General Education, and Robert Warren Rooke ’63/Chemistry.

 Russell Lands Annual Scholarship in Forestry